Fenrir468/Hello-World/README.md

 # Overview
 This is a basic Hello World program in python.
-I created this to show the use of Github and Python intigrated together.
+I created this to show the use of Github and Python integrated together.

 [Software Demo Video](http://youtube.link.goes.here)